barrelstrength/sprout-docs/docs/forms/custom-captchas.md

 ## Register Event

-Once you have created your Custom Captcha, register you Captcha class with Sprout Forms to display your Captcha in the Spam Protection settings and enable it for your forms.
+Once you have created your Custom Captcha, register your Captcha class with Sprout Forms to display your Captcha in the Spam Protection settings and enable it for your forms.

 ``` php
 namespace mycompany\mycaptchaplugin;